-A ton of high-potency biotin supplements and biotin-rich cosmetic products have hit the supermarket aisles, drugstores and online retailers, increasingly gaining a lot of attention and commercial popularity.
+A ton of high-potency biotin supplements and biotin-rich cosmetic products have hit the supermarket aisles, drugstores, and online retailers, increasingly gaining a lot of attention and commercial popularity.

 But what exactly does biotin do, and why all the sudden hype around it as a standalone product?

-The National Institutes of Health (NIH) describe this water-soluble vitamin as helping the body metabolise fatty acids, glucose (blood sugar), and amino acids.
+The National Institutes of Health (NIH) describe this water-soluble vitamin as helping the body metabolize fatty acids, glucose (blood sugar), and amino acids.
 In other words … like other “Vitamin Bs”, it helps create energy from what you eat.

-Biotin also helps with cell signalling and gene regulation.
+Biotin also helps with cell signaling and gene regulation.
 This is science-speak for the mechanisms used to control the actions of cells and for deciding which of your tens of thousands of genes need to turn “on” and “off”, thus enhancing your body’s ability to adapt and change.
 (It’s a little-known fact but your body doesn’t actually “use” all of the genes it carries – they can be triggered into action like light-switches.)

 Biotin already occurs in a number of common foods.
-Organ meats (such as liver) carry the highest amount of biotin, but it naturally occurs in other meats, egg yolk, seeds, milk and nuts.
+Organ meats (such as liver) carry the highest amount of biotin, but it naturally occurs in other meats, egg yolk, seeds, milk, and nuts.
 A small amount is also produced naturally by the body (in fact, it is the only B vitamin that is!).